Our research is editorially independent but we may earn a commission for purchases made through our links.

 La Route Verte, Canada

 Canada is a huge country in terms of square mileage, which makes many cyclists feel intimidated to tackle it on two wheels.
-But one of the best ways to explore this beautiful terrain and rugged wilderness is on La Route Verte, which is a fairly new cycling route that spans over 2,485 miles from east to west across Quebec.
-You’ll enjoy lovely mountain and river views on this route, as well as lots of fresh air and wide open spaces.
+But one of the best ways to explore this beautiful terrain and rugged wilderness is on La Route Verte, which is a cycling route that spans over 3,200 miles from east to west across Quebec.
+You’ll enjoy lovely mountain and river views on this route, as well as lots of fresh air and wide-open spaces.
 This is a great route because it has helpful signage and plenty of places to stop and sight-see along the way.

 Morocco is a fascinating travel destination that provides some of the most beautiful rides in the world.
 One popular option for cyclists is to take a scenic nine-day road biking tour of Toubkal.
 This route covers about 425 miles and is very mountainous.
 Make sure to get in plenty of training before attempting this route because there are lots of uphill and downhill slopes.
 You’ll see Morocco’s stunning mountains and desert regions while pedaling through Toubkal.
 This is a great cycling trip for travelers who want to get off the beaten track.
 Other nice coastal rides in Morocco are the route between Marrakech through the Draa Valley to the Sahara Desert and the route between Essaouira and Agadir.

 There’s just something purely magical about exploring the luscious green hills and valleys of Ireland on a cycling trip.
 Although the country is notorious for rainy days and you’ll need to pack some sturdy rain gear, the Galway area provides some of the most serene views you’ll ever see.
-Guided tours often last for about eight days and go along the rugged, non-touristy parts of Western Ireland.
+Multi-day guided tours often go along the rugged, non-touristy parts of Western Ireland.
 The summer months are best suited for this journey, in which you’ll see Connemara, Mayo, and much of Galway.

 Green Mountains, Vermont